 Our panel of small business leaders have very specific views about financial services solutions around the following topics:

-So, I’ve decided to share small businesses voices verbatim and let you draw some of your own opinions and conclusions.
+So, we’ve decided to share small businesses voices verbatim and let you draw some of your own opinions and conclusions.

 Financial institutions don’t seem to want small- to medium-sized businesses (SMBs)